fluxo-kt/fluxo/README.md

 import kotlin.coroutines.coroutineContext

 suspend fun main() {
   // State here is an Int value.
 One-liner creation!
 Type inference is automatic! val container = container(initialState = 0) repeat(100) {
     container.intent {
       // `updateState {}` used to access the previous value safely.
-      // Use `value = ...` if previous value isn't needed. updateState { prev -> prev + it }
+      // Use `value = ...` if previous value isn’t needed. updateState { prev -> prev + it }

       // suspendable lambda intent, it can start long-running side jobs and send side effects!
     }
   }

   // Listen to reactive state updates somewhere.
 Container is a `StateFlow`!
   // Supports cooperative cancellation on container close.
   CoroutineScope(coroutineContext).launch {
     container.collect(::println)
   }

   // You can wait for the full completion,
-  // but it's optional, `container.close()` is also available. container.closeAndWait()
+  // but it’s optional, `container.close()` is also available. container.closeAndWait()
 }
 ```